arei/talks/ScaleYou/outline.md

 	Its like assuming someone would be good at a job because their last name has 10 characters in it.

-	So, why do companies do this?
-	Why do we use "years of experience" as a yard stick for skill?

-10	Anyone want to take a guess
-	at the magic answer I'm thinking of in my head?

-	HR
+	Companies do this
+	because they need to put people into buckets.
+	Buckets make it easier to rationalize about people Buckets make it so HR doesnt have to think as much.

+	Buckets are lazy.
+	Buckets completely misses the point.
-	See, a company is a collection of employees
+	A company is not a collection of robots.
-	All working toward a common goal.
-	But each employee is vastly different.
-	They are their own individuals.
+	Its a collection of individuals
-	With their own strengths and weakness.
+	with different strengths and weaknesses.
-	And their own skills and talents.

-	But managing individuals is really hard
+	And being individuals is a good thing.

-	And taking the time to care aboutt people individually is a lot of work.
+	But companies still dont seem to understand this.
+	So they bucket us, sort us into groups.
+	And that's what "Years of Experience" is.
+	It's a bucket.

-	So HR doesnt do that.
+	So that HR doesnt have to think about people.
-	Instead they bucket people.

-	They bucket the employees into groups.
+	They can just think about the buckets.
-	These people are all sales, so they go over here.
-	These people are all finance, so they go over here.
-	These people are all software engineer, so they go over here.

-	And then they apply rules against those buckets.
-	This lets HR deal with all the differences in employees while doing the least amount of work possible.

-	But its completely misses the point
-	of hiring individuals
-	and playing to the strengths and weaknesses of those individuals.

-	In software engineering
-	One of the key buckets HR uses is your "level".
-	Are you a Junior?
-	Or a Mid?
-	Or a Senior?
-	Or a Princiapl?

 	These buckets help HR determine your worth to the company.
 	How much they should pay you?
 	How much responsibility they can place in you?
-	How much thet can expect of you?
+	How much can they expect of you?
 	How much value do you add to the company?

-20	But circling back to the Job Descriptions I brought up earlier...
+	But circling back to the Job Descriptions I brought up earlier...
 	These buckets dont actually answer any of these questions.
 	They only answer one question:
 	How long have you been sitting at your desk.